BSC-CNS-EAPM/horus/HorusAPI/docs/source/running_horus/index.rst

 - **HORUS_MODE**: Specifies the application mode.
 Valid values are ``app``, ``browser``, ``server``, or ``webapp``.
 - **HORUS_PORT**: Defines the port for the Horus server.
 - **HORUS_HOST**: Specifies the host for the Horus server.
+- **HORUS_HOST**: Specifies the host for the Horus server.
+- **HORUS_LOG_LENGHT**: Specifies the maximum length of a log line.
+This can be useful to prevent memory overflows when printing large chunks of data (Defaults to 500).

 **App Mode (Default Mode)**
 ---------------------------